Square Bill Crankbaits: Must-Have Best Reaction Bites

 Ignoring Rod Angle

-Failing to Repeat Productive Casts
+Failing to Re-Cast to Productive Targets

 What makes square bill crankbaits different from other crankbaits?